How do I submit my 150mmChallengeAus piece?

 All submissions will be exhibited at the festival and in the virtual gallery on blacksmithsfestival.com

-How does the silent auction work?
+How does the public bid auction work?

 Each artwork will be displayed with a corresponding bid sheet which includes the reserve price as the starting bid.
 People can then place bids with minimum increments of $5 or more.

-Bidding opens at 10:00 am Saturday, 17 May 2025
+Bidding opens at 10:00 am Saturday, April 17th, 2027

-Bidding closes at 2:00 pm Sunday, 18 May 2025
+Bidding closes at 2:00 pm Sunday, April 18th, 2027

 No additional bids may be placed once the auction is declared closed.
 The highest qualifying bid wins the item.
 The winning bidders will be called after 2:00 pm to pay and collect the artwork on Sunday.